You usually go into hospital on the day of your breast surgery.

 - care for children or other loved ones

 - care for your house

 - cancelling your milk or newspapers

 People go home very early after surgery these days.
 It is important that you don’t do too much and make yourself very tired.
-So it might help to prepare or buy some meals in advance that you can just heat up once you are at home.
+Your nurse can give you advice on exercises you can do at home to help build up your strength.

 You will need someone to take you home and stay with you overnight if you have day surgery.
 For a longer stay in hospital it's helpful if a friend or relative could take you home, if possible.